milvus-io/pymilvus/orm/docs/source/tutorial.rst

 Make sure that:

 - You have a running Milvus instance.
-- pymilvus-orm is correctly :doc:`install`.
+- PyMilvus-ORM is correctly :doc:`install`.

 Connect to Milvus
 =================

-First of all, we need to import pymilvus-orm.
+First of all, we need to import `pymilvus-orm`.

 >>> from pymilvus_orm import connections